The Clay Pigeon

 The Clay Pigeon is a 1949 American film noir directed by Richard Fleischer and written by Carl Foreman, based on a true story.
 The drama features Bill Williams and Barbara Hale, a real-life husband and wife.

 Plot

-Jim Fletcher (Williams), a former inmate in a Japanese prisoner-of-war camp, awakes from a coma at a naval hospital, and is then informed that he has been accused of murder.
-As Fletcher is uncertain of his guilt, he escapes from the hospital to search for his best friend, another ex-POW.
+Jim Fletcher, a former inmate in a Japanese prisoner-of-war camp, awakes from a coma at a Naval hospital, and is then informed that he has been accused of murder.
+As Fletcher is uncertain of his guilt, he escapes from the hospital to search for his best friend Mark Gregory, another ex-POW.